 DOT Secretary Norman Mineta last week told Congress that unless it grants FAA's request for $100 million in extra funding, the agency will have to temporarily furlough 35,000 Air Traffic Services (ATS) employees in September -- likely disrupting the air traffic system during the summer travel season.
 Congressional observers expect lawmakers to agree on at least $46 million, which they regard as the minimum needed to avoid furloughs.
 The $100 million FAA request is a small part of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mineta Says FAA Needs Funding To Prevent Controller Furloughs".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mineta Says FAA Needs Funding To Prevent Controller Furloughs".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.